berkeucar/GE101-An-Android-Application-for-Bilkent-Newcomers/group/Efe_Beydogan_log.md

 Looked at how to implement custom markers

 ### ~ 07.05.2020 ~
-Figured out how to display custom markes that display information about specific buildings
+Figured out how to display custom markes that show information about specific buildings

 ****